sinclairzx81/typebox/example/mcp/readme.md

 # Mcp: ProtocolType

-This example demonstrates how to compile and infer the Mcp Protocol specification directly from JSON Schema.
-The example uses no code generation, all inference is derived via TypeBox's JSON Schema compiler infrastructure.
+This example shows immediate inference and compilation of the official Mcp Protocol JSON Schema specification without an offline code generation step.
+The example is for reference purposes only and is used to demonstrate advanced JSON Schema inference cases for very large schematics.

 ## Usage